 A study published by the HR advisory firm Future Workplace revealed the number one “perk” employees demanded was natural light and views of the outdoors.

 The report found that 47% of employees that work in dismally lit offices feel tired and struggle to sleep at night.
-A lack of natural sunlight interrupts our inbuilt circadian rhythm so are not getting sufficient rest.
+A lack of natural sunlight interrupts our inbuilt rhythm so are not getting sufficient rest.

-Offices that are not in a position to invite natural light in through large windows have the option to install an advanced LED lighting system that mimics the colour temperature and intensity of natural light.
+Offices that are not in a position to invite natural light in through large windows have the option to install an advanced LED lighting system that mimics the colour and intensity of natural light.

 Other initiatives to improve health and wellbeing include breakout areas that encourage employees to take a break from their work and move around the office.
 Constant sitting has shown to increase the risk of heart disease, diabetes, depression and obesity.